“Are new regulations creating new problems for the housing market?”

 MIT Sloan Prof. and Golub Center Director Deborah Lucas

-Laurie Goodman,co-director of the Housing Finance Policy Center at the Urban Institute will also appear on the program to talk about housing finance reform.
+Laurie Goodman,co-director of the Housing Finance Policy Center at the Urban Institute also appears on the program to talk about the housing shortage and housing finance reform.

 Doug Criscitello, Executive Director of MIT’s Center for Finance and Policy

 High rates of debt growth by local governments are a cause for concern in any country.
 In China, where recent turmoil in the equity and foreign-exchange markets has put a spotlight on that country’s economy and growth prospects, increasing levels of borrowing by provincial and other lower levels of government has resulted in local indebtedness rising nearly four-fold since 2008, reaching about 40% of GDP.

 Debt growth of that magnitude raises concerns about fiscal sustainability, debt affordability, transparency and accountability.
 Cautionary tales abound.
 From New York City in the ‘70s, emerging market countries in the ‘80s, Russia in the ‘90s, and Detroit, Greece and Puerto Rico more recently, there is a long list of governments that have experienced the painful economic repercussions of taking on debt they could not afford.

 While the massive debt buildup in China presents challenges, the situation is not as dire as a full-blown debt crisis, a new policy brief from the MIT Center for Finance and Policy by Xun Wu, a visiting scholar, suggests.